SamySam0/BaBee/readme.md

 Note that, additional training and evaluation performance metrics are reported to W&B (wandb - Weight&Biases) for convenience.
 Therefore, you may need to add your account key in `nominal/train.py` under ```wandb.login(...)```, if you wish to see those.

 ### Evaluation
-If you wish to evaluate a trained model, without going through the training pipeline, you can run the following command:
+If you wish to evaluate a trained model without going through the training pipeline, you can run the following command:

 ```python3 -m models.nominal.evaluate -p path/to/nominal_model -e 20 -hp 1 1 1``` (do not include '.zip' extension for the model)